 Student indicted on assault, disorderly conduct charges for incident with school employee; 4 others indicted on charges after incidents involving weapons

-May 24—LAUREL COUNTY — An 18-year-old teenager who created a disturbance at South Laurel High School in April is now facing a three-count indictment stemming from that incident.
+May 24—An 18-year-old teenager who created a disturbance at South Laurel High School in April is now facing a three-count indictment stemming from that incident.

 Nicholas Scott Carroll, 18, of 76 Rocky Branch Road in London, was charged with third-degree assault, second-degree disorderly conduct and third-degree terroristic threatening from the April 16 incident in which he tried to fight school employees, causing a physical injury to one school employee.